opengeospatial/ogc-geosparql-shapes/01-single-fg/README.md

 This is a community profile of GeoSPARQL that ensures that Features have exactly one Geometry related to them by `ogc:hasGeometry`.

-This is a trivial profile but exists for testing the community-contributed GeoSPATQL extended shapes.
+This is a trivial profile but exists for testing the community-contributed GeoSPARQL extended shapes.

 ## Shapes